 Each individual’s situation will be different, so employees should first consult the Human Resources FAQs for Employees for details about accommodations for various situations.
 If the FAQs do not address your situation, please contact Human Resources for additional assistance at email@example.com or by calling (251) 460-6133.

-Only those student workers who are essential to operations should return to work prior
+All student workers will be permitted to return to work without prior approval after

-Before returning to work, all student workers must complete the health screening form required of all employees and will need to complete employee training as directed by the Office of Human Resources.
+Student workers are permitted.
+Before returning to work, all student workers must complete the health screening form required of all employees and need to complete employee training as directed by the Office of Human Resources.